Pyometra at a glance:

 All cases of pyometra are a medical emergency, however, closed pyometra is far more dangerous and life-threatening.
 Both forms of pyometra require immediate veterinary attention.
 Pyometra can lead to organ damage and septicemia.

 As well as the possible discharge from the vagina, your cat may display some or all of the below symptoms:

 - Weight loss

 Your veterinarian will perform a physical examination of your cat and ask for a medical history such as when her last heat cycle was.
 He may observe the discharge of pus from the vagina, and be able to feel the enlarged uterus.

 Ultrasound can confirm diagnosis.

+If the cat is required for breeding, protaglanding treatment may be attempted.
+This causes the uterus to contract and the cervix to relax, to assist in evacuation of the pus.
+There may be side effects from the prostaglandin such as vomiting, diarrhea, restlessness, panting, shock.
 There is a chance that treatment will not be successful, and for pyometra to reoccur in cats treated for pyometra but not spayed.

 Pymoetra is 100% preventable by spaying females.